MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-740-License-Exceptions/section-740.15.md

 (D) The aircraft does not carry from the United States any item for which a license is required and has not been granted by the U.S. Government.

-(ii) Any other operating civil aircraft of U.S. registry may depart from the United States under its own power for any destination, except to a destination in Country Group E:1 (see supplement no. 1 to this part) (flights to these destinations require a license), provided that:
+(ii) Any other operating civil aircraft of U.S. registry may depart from the United States under its own power for any destination, except to Cuba or a destination in Country Group E:1 (see supplement no. 1 to this part) (flights to these destinations require a license), provided that:

 (A) The aircraft does not depart for the purpose of sale, lease or other disposition of operational control of the aircraft, or its equipment, parts, accessories, or components to a foreign country or any national thereof;